Digi Shop and Visual Merchandising Volunteer - (RM)

 - A good communicator

-- An opportunity to work in a heritage environment
+- An opportunity to volunteer in a heritage environment

 - The opportunity to learn from experienced museum staff